vedantjain8/qdue-flask/README.md

 | `-p 7001:80` | WebUI |  |

 ## TODO list
--[x] sqlite to MongoDB or PostgreSQL
+- [x] sqlite to MongoDB or PostgreSQL
--[x] Point the root to app path
+- [x] Point the root to app path
--[ ] password change
+- [x] password change
--[ ] add logging
+- [] add logging
+- [] notes layout with flexbox
--[ ] export todo feature
+- [] export todo feature
--[ ] reposition the select color button
+- [] reposition the select color button
--[ ] Qdue image built with print statement to check
+- [] Qdue image built with print statement to check
--[ ] Add validation for everything
+- [] Add validation for everything
--[ ] Add privacy so that no one can see my notes
+- [] Add privacy so that no one can see my notes